Skip to main content.

 The Task

-In a [separate] document, answer the questions below.
-This is a little tricky because I don't know if your answers are correct.
+In a document (either the same one or a different one), answer the questions below.
+This is a little tricky because I can't check if your answers are correct.
 Since I mostly use Mac and Linux, I am not as good with Windows.
 I can check your answers with you, but the goal is for you to learn your computer.
 You can ask your classmates for help or look online.
 We can meet and discuss if you're not sure of the answers.

 Submitting your assignment